You must to Register, or Create Account

 • Provide on-going education to others including staff, residents and families

-Participants must complete all training modules and successfully pass quizzes and final test with a grade of 80 or above to receive a certificate of completion from AHCA, valid for 3 years.
+Individual module objectives are found in the module resource tab within the module presentations and in the User Guide.
+Participants must complete all training modules and successfully pass module quizzes and final test with a grade of 80 or above to receive a certificate of completion from AHCA that is valid for three years.

 Certificates